 Do you know the food temperature danger zone?
 Foods spoil more rapidly when they're kept between 40 and 140 degrees.
-That describes every dish at a potluck and probably every item on your Memorial Day picnic table.
+That describes every dish at a potluck and probably every item on your summer picnic table.

-To keep foods safe to eat this weekend and throughout the summer months, keep hot foods in warming trays and store cold foods in ice baths, coolers or in the fridge until ready to be served.
+To keep foods safe to eat throughout the summer months, keep hot foods in warming trays and store cold foods in ice baths, coolers or in the fridge until ready to be served.

-Here are a few more tips from Martha Ross, registered dietitian with Carilion Clinic, to ensure safe grilling and eating outdoors this summer.
+Here are a few more tips from Martha Ross and Christina Thomas, registered dietitians with Carilion Clinic, to ensure safe grilling and eating outdoors this summer.

-Cook all meats to the safe minimum cooking temperature.
-Follow the minimum cooking temperatures below, and use a meat thermometer to be sure:
+Follow the minimum cooking temperatures below, and use a meat thermometer to be sure you cook all meats to the safe minimum cooking temperature: